aman-astro/task-management-api/README.md

 ---

-For API usage and details, see comments in the code and controller specs, or refer to `API_DOCS.md`.
+For API usage and details, see the documentation in the `docs/` directory, which includes:
+- `API_DOCS.md` for detailed API documentation
+- `Task Management APIs.postman_collection.json` for a ready-to-use Postman collection